Bradycardia

 • Medications for other heart problems: Some medications for treating high blood pressure or other heart conditions like beta blockers, antiarrhythmics and digoxin (for heart failure) can cause bradycardia.

-Prevention of Bradycardia
+Prevention

 While some bradycardia risk factors like age and congenital heart defects cannot be controlled, the most effective way to prevent bradycardia is to reduce your risk of developing heart disease.
-Take these steps to help prevent bradycardia.
+Take these steps to help prevent bradycardia:

 • Control stress: Avoid unnecessary stress and learn healthy ways to handle everyday tension.